 Have you been in a similar situation?

 I’m pretty sure this is a pretty common issue for both landlord and tenant, because I hear about it all the time.
-Obviously it’s not just tenants that like to play the delaying game; landlords are also known for that kind of practice, especially when something needs repairing and money needs to be spent.
+Obviously it’s not just tenants that like to play the silence game; landlords are also known for being dip-shit mutes, especially when something needs repairing and money needs to be spent.

 What’s your story?
 Please share…